 Belgium lowers drink-driving threshold for immediate licence withdrawal

-Under the previous rules, drivers were required to surrender their licence for fifteen days from 1.15 per mille.
-That threshold has now been lowered to 0.8 per mille.
+Under the previous rules, drivers were required to surrender their licence for 15 days from 1.15 per mille.
 Verlinden signed the measure this week.
 It takes effect immediately and applies nationwide.

 In practical terms, licences will now be withdrawn from 0.35 mg/l of alcohol in exhaled air, instead of the previous 0.50 mg/l typically applied.
-Verlinden said the change sends a clear signal that dangerous driving will no longer be tolerated.
+Verlinden said the change sent a clear signal that dangerous driving would no longer be tolerated.
 In the first six months of 2025, road deaths rose to 209, often during weeknights.

 The minister also announced further steps to combat drug driving.
 Ketamine will soon be added to the list of illegal substances detectable through saliva tests.
 In addition, the temporary driving ban for all offences will be harmonised, ensuring that any driver caught under the influence is removed from the road for 12 hours.